MichelleRunning/virtual-coffee-machine/README.md

 4. Get your coffee and any change.
 5. Type `report` to see current resources.
 6. Type `off` to turn off the machine.

-## Example

-What would you like? (espresso/latte/cappuccino): latte

-Please insert coins.

-How many quarters?: 10

-How many dimes?: 0

-How many nickles?: 0

-How many pennies?: 0

-Here is your drink.
-Enjoy!